-Ontario's Northern Pike Fishing is the best in the World and will produce a new World Record some day.
+Ontario's Fishing is the best in the world and will produce a new World Record some day.
 Ontario's many fishing lakes and rivers are here for you to enjoy.
 You will find links to Ontario fly-in lodges, drive-to camps and fly-in outpost cabins in this website.
-All are top Fishing lodges in Northern Ontario with the best angling are listed in this website.
+All are top fishing lodges in Ontario with the best fishing are listed in this website.

-The best outfitters in Ontario, Manitoba and Saskatchewan are listed in this site along with some nice Northern Ontario Fishing tips, techniques and big pictures of beautiful Monster Trophy Northern Pike.
+The best outfitters in Ontario, Manitoba and Saskatchewan are listed in this site along with some good Ontario fishing tips, fishing techniques and big pictures of beautiful monster trophies.

-Northern Pike spawn right after ice-out and drop their eggs when the water temperature reaches 48 degrees.
-Newly hatched Northern Pike grow faster than any other freshwater fish reaching 5-inches in the first 3 months, depending on food supply.
+Northerns spawn right after ice-out and drop their eggs when the water temperature reaches 48 degrees.
+Newly hatched Northerns grow faster than any other freshwater fish reaching 5-inches in the first 3 months, depending on food supply.
 After this point growth slows down.
 Once they hit 30 inches at 5 years old they will only grow an inch or less per year.

 In warm water Northerns generally live to be 10 years old, which is about 10 pounds and 35 inches long.
 In northern lakes that are much cooler and have less nutrients,Northerns not subject to the same parasites and disease that Northerns farther south are exposed to.
 The cooler water also reduces their metabolic rate.
 As a result they can live up to 60 years or more and reach great sizes.
 Due to modern catch-&-release conservation attitudes by anglers, Northern Pike over 50 inches are becoming more common.
 Northwestern Ontario, Northern Manitoba and Northern Saskatchewan produce the largest Gators anywhere on Earth.
 Reports of Northerns in the 60 to 70 inch range being caught are becoming more common.